rfbproto/rfbproto/rfbproto.rst

 message the colour map is empty, even if entries had previously been set by the server.

+Note that a client must not have an outstanding *FramebufferUpdateRequest* when it sends *SetPixelFormat* as it would be impossible to determine if the next *FramebufferUpdate* is using the new or the previous pixel format.

 =============== ==================== ========== =======================
 No. of bytes    Type                 [Value]    Description
 =============== ==================== ========== =======================